 We kept solving the same problem.
 So we built the standard.

-Formspec is built by Michael Deeb, TealWolf Consulting & Focus Consulting.
+Formspec is led by Michael Deeb, TealWolf Consulting, with Focus Consulting as a strategic partner.

 Years of building forms for government.
 Then we stopped and asked why.